metaeducation/ren-c/extensions/view/README.md

-It is being started by taking the "file request" common dialog code for Windows and GTK and migrating that out, also cutting out the "API middleman" which had historically forced it to go through REBCHR* and a REBRFR "abstraction".
+It is being started by taking the "file request" common dialog code for Windows and GTK and migrating that out, also cutting out the "API middleman" which had historically forced it to go through Utf8* and a REBRFR "abstraction".